 Wayne Rooney didn’t just burst onto the scene by scoring a great goal, he capitulated himself into English footballing folklore by scoring one of the most iconic goals of the Premier League era.

-A 16-year-old Rooney came on as a late substitute for boyhood club Everton, before unleashing an unstoppable 30-yard-strike past England number one David Seaman.
-His wonder strike did not only win the game for the Toffees but it also brought a halt to Arsenal’s record 50 game unbeaten run in the Premier League.
+A 16-year-old Rooney came on as a late substitute for boyhood club Everton, before unleashing an unstoppable 30-yard-strike past England number one David Seaman, to win the game for the Toffees.

 A teenage Rooney, who looked like a man in a child’s body, captured the imagination of football fans around the globe, with his raw power, pace and shooting ability.